 Join an NCSS Community (connected.socialstudies.org), associated group (socialstudies.org/groups), or state/local council (socialstudies.org/local).
 Connected is an online networking community for NCSS members, and its free.
 There may be additional fees to join associated groups or state, regional, or local councils.
 Please check out their websites for more information.

 Volunteer to serve on an NCSS Operations or Awards Committee.
 For information, visit socialstudies.org/awards and socialstudies.org/about/committees.
 If you have questions about these groups or the application process feel free to contact Kristen at 301-588-1800, ext.
 107.

 NCSS provides its members with a number of professional development opportunities.
 Click the links below to see how NCSS can help support your professional growth.
 Lower prices for NCSS members apply to many of these items.

-NCSS Annual Conference Every year, NCSS hosts an annual conference, where you can discover the new ideas, resources, techniques, and skills that will pay off in your classroom, school, or district, and invigorate your career.
+NCSS Annual Conference.
+Every year, NCSS hosts a national conference where you can discover the new ideas, resources, techniques, and skills that will pay off in your classroom, school, or district, and invigorate your career.
 Read about this year's premier professional development event at annual conference

-Powerful and Authentic Social Studies (PASS) PASS provides social studies educators with professional training in curriculum design, assessment, and instruction in a standards-based environment.
+Powerful and Authentic Social Studies.
+PASS provides social studies educators with professional training in curriculum design, assessment, and instruction in a standards-based environment.
 To learn about upcoming PASS workshops visit: socialstudies.org/pass

 NCSS giving opportunities help to support and strengthen the profession.
 To learn about the different NCSS funds and how to contribute please visit our website at: socialstudies.org/giving-opportunities.